Welcome to Summer 2 - the year seems to be flying by so quickly!

 Oracy - Voice 21

-As a school we are developing our oracy, learning through talk and learning to talk.
-In class, we have created discussion guidelines to aid meaningful discussions.
-We encourage children to fully participate by taking on a range of roles and utilising sentence stems to articulate their ideas.
-We will provide opportunities for discussion in all areas of the curriculum.
+As a school we are developing our Oracy, learning through talk and learning to talk.
+In class, we provide opportunities for discussion in all areas of the curriculum.
+We encourage children to fully participate by taking on a range of roles and utilising the discussion guidelines created at the start of the academic year.

 If you have any queries, do not hesitate to discuss these with us at the end of the school day or arrange an appointment through the school office.